ECHibiki/4Free-FSE/Individual Packages/README.md

-# 4chan-userscripts
+# 4F-FSE Userscripts
 ## Individual Packages
 These are most certainly out of date.
 No updates are planned of individual packages.
 ## About The Features
-Repository of ECHibiki's 4chan userscripts.<br/>
+Repository of ECHibiki's 4chanX userscripts.<br/>
-Most all of these scripts expand upon 4chanX's quick reply feature and require it.
+These scripts expand upon 4chanX's quick reply feature and require it.

 ### Danbooru Image Adder
 #### Adds images to your posts